voxeltycoon/docs/docs/guides/script-mods/debugging/attaching-a-debugger.md

 !!! important
     If the Unity version used to build the game will change, you'll need to repeat this guide using correct version.

-## Put the game into development mode
+## Put the game itself into development mode

 Open `VoxelTycoon_Data\boot.config` and add these strings: